katydid/katydid.github.io/_posts/2016-04-18-relapsespeed.md

 }
 ~~~

-We get the following speed for the recursive query.
+We get the following speed for the recursive expression.

 ~~~
 ([PackageName:== "io",*]|[*,Imports._:@main])	      			1751 ns/op	      0 allocs/op